flaab/picara-php-framework/README.md

 ### What makes it different?
 Picara is a breeze of fresh air in a world of heavy and large frameworks.
 It is a self-contained framework that can be installed simply by cloning a git repository.
-It requires no composer dependencies and uses no middleware, and yet, it is just as powerful and fast as other, full-blown and complex alternatives.
+It requires no composer dependencies and uses no middleware, and yet, it is as capable and fast as other, full-blown, complex alternatives.

 ### What can it be used for?
 It can be used to build anything.
 Simple relational websites such as as blogs or stores, complex relational RestFul API services or high-traffic relational websites such as newspapers or online services.
 The framework implements a comprehensive cache system that can serve static files generated from your routes, which allows it to handle tons of requests without raising the database layer or loading the application libraries.

+### Fast development and deployment
+The framework is ready to rock right after cloning the repository, with SQLite activated as default relational database system.
+The project can be developed locally using the PHP Development Server and deployed to a standalone virtual host or a sub-directory inside an existing domain.

 ## Main Features